oracle/pgql-lang/pages/pgql-1.2-spec.md

   FROM ...
 ```

-Topology related constraints can be also imposed.
-The following example defines a path ending in a vertex which has at least one out-neighbor:
+Topology related constraints can also be imposed.
+The following example defines a path ending in a vertex which has at least one outgoing edge to some neighbor `c`:

 ```sql
   PATH p AS (a) -> (b) WHERE EXISTS ( SELECT * FROM g MATCH (b) -> (c) )